 - Specific questions to ask at the appointment include: “Do I need x-rays?”
 “What are my other treatment options?”
 “What are the possible risks of treatment?”
 “What do I do if I have problems with my treatment?”.
 If you don’t get a satisfactory answer, do not have treatment with this person.
 The American Association of Orthodontists has a good list of questions too.

 - Ensure you get the name of a qualified dentist or orthodontist and their registration number as a person who is responsible for your treatment.

 - Have a conversation with the registered dental professional responsible for your care before proceeding with any treatment.

 If your preference is having braces that can’t be seen, you could consider treatment with the most widely known provider, Invisalign.
-I have personally had Invisalign treatment and recommend it – we have an article about what to expect with Invisalign treatment.
+I have personally had Invisalign treatment and recommend it.
 There are also other types of braces such as lingual braces and ceramic braces, which can be provided by orthodontists.

 If cost is a concern for orthodontic treatment, I recommend that you shop around and get quotes from multiple orthodontists as prices can vary greatly between practices.
 Some practices will also offer finance options.

 Rubber band straightening / gap bands